anu-bazar/anu-bazar/README.md

 ### 🌟 Highlights:
 - Passionate about leveraging AI for bioinformatics
 - Skilled in creating interactive and insightful data visualizations
-- Experienced in collaborative, agile environments
+- Experienced in collaborative, self-starting environments
 - Strong foundation in OOP for building robust applications

 ---